 Global quantum networks for secured communication, distributed quantum computation, and beyond is among the appealing applications of future quantum technologies~\cite{Elliott2002,Kimble2008,Komar2014,Simon2017}.
 Lying at the heart of networking quantum devices are quantum transducers, coherent interfaces that can faithfully transmit quantum information between components with distinct energies ~\cite{Lauk2020,Lambert2020,Han2021}.
 Major interests have been placed on coherent conversions between optical and microwave frequencies, with the former ideal for reliable long-range communications through optical fibers or in free space~\cite{Takesue2015,Yin2017}, and the latter admitting high-fidelity local quantum operations using superconducting processors~\cite{Blais2021,Joshi2021}.

 A variety of physical implementations for direct state transfer between microwave and optical systems have been rapidly developed in the past decade.
-Direct conversion between microwave and optical frequencies can be established through electro-optics~\cite{Tsang2010,Javerzac2016,Rueda2016,Fan2018,Fu2021}, electro-optomechanis~\cite{Andrews2014,Higginbotham2018}, opto-magnonics~\cite{Hisatomi2016,Zhu2020}, piezo-optomechanics~\cite{Han2020b,Mirhosseini2020}, and atom-assisted conversion schemes that involve two or more intermediate atomic levels~\cite{Han2018,Everts2019,Bartholomew2020}.
-Despite the wide range of experimental settings, these approaches can be modeled as multi-stage coupled bosonic chains with two end modes coupled externally.
-The same model applies to optomechanical photon-phonon translator~\cite{Safavi-Naeini2011}, microwave-to-microwave frequency converter~\cite{Abdo2013} in superconducting circuits, and optical-to-optical frequency converters via cavity-optomechanics~\cite{Hill2012} or coupled-resonator optical waveguides through 8 ring resonators~\cite{Morichetti2011}.
+Direct conversion between microwave and optical frequencies can be established through electro-optics~\cite{Tsang2010,Javerzac2016,Rueda2016,Fan2018,Fu2021}, electro-optomechanics~\cite{Andrews2014,Higginbotham2018}, opto-magnonics~\cite{Hisatomi2016,Zhu2020}, piezo-optomechanics~\cite{Han2020b,Mirhosseini2020}, and atom-assisted conversion schemes that involve two or more intermediate atomic levels~\cite{Han2018,Everts2019,Bartholomew2020,Tu2022,Asadi2022}.
+Despite the wide range of experimental settings, these approaches can be modeled as multistage coupled bosonic chains with two end modes coupled externally.
+The same model applies to optomechanical photon-phonon translators~\cite{Safavi-Naeini2011}, microwave-to-microwave frequency converter~\cite{Abdo2013} in superconducting circuits, and optical-to-optical frequency converters via cavity-optomechanics~\cite{Hill2012} or coupled-resonator optical waveguides through eight-ring resonators~\cite{Morichetti2011}.

-When the environmental noise is negligible or can be fully suppressed by cooling \cite{Lecocq2016,Xu2020}, the performance of a direct quantum transducer is measured by the transmissivity, $\eta$, i.e. the coherent conversion efficiency between the input signal and the output signal~\cite{Zeuthen2020}.
+When the environmental thermal noise is negligible or can be fully suppressed by cooling \cite{Lecocq2016,Xu2020}, the performance of a direct quantum transducer is measured by the transmissivity $\eta$, i.e., the coherent conversion efficiency between the input signal and the output signal~\cite{Zeuthen2020}.
 A perfect direct quantum transducer should be of unity efficiency and hence can faithfully transfer quantum signals with zero information loss.
 With more complicated experimental implementations, such as three- to six-wave mixing atom-based transducers~\cite{Han2018,Everts2019,Bartholomew2020}, being pursued, a systematic approach to designing physical parameters for achieving unity efficiency transduction is pressing.